-The cumulative distribution functions (CDFs) of the FID under DAZA and MAZA in the case of N = 80 are illustrated in Fig. 11(b), which corroborate the analysis above.
-We can see that receivers observing FIDs less than 100ms account for about 50% under DAZA.
-Basically, the FIDs are evenly distributed over T. There is no zapping request observing a FID that is more than T. In contrast, a considerable number of zapping requests experience large FIDs that are more than 3 times the performance bound T. Under the sCH turn-on policies of MAZA, zapping requests may fall into an interval that is larger than T, thus the FID distribution is unpredictable; however, the FIDs will be no larger than the largest GOP size
+The cumulative distribution functions (CDFs) of the FID under DAZA and MAZA in the case of N = 80 are illustrated in Fig. 11b, which corroborate the analysis above.
+We can see that receivers observing FIDs less than 100 ms account for about 50 percent under DAZA.
+Basically, the FIDs are evenly distributed over T. There is no zapping request observing a FID that is more than T. In contrast, a considerable number of zapping requests experience large FIDs that are more than three times the performance bound T. Under the sCH turn-on policies of MAZA, zapping requests may fall into an interval that is larger than T, thus the FID distribution is unpredictable; however, the FIDs will be no larger than the largest GOP size 1,000 ms, as the zapping request will definitely fall into a GOP upon its arrival at the streaming server.